xpqz/dyalog-docs/language-reference-guide/docs/system-functions/ns.md

 If specified, `X` must be an array that identifies one or more namespaces.
-This means `X` can be either:
+This means `X` must be one of:

 * a simple character scalar or vector identifying the name of a namespace.
 * a reference to a namespace.